-(b) [From and after the Distribution Time, the Spin Co Group will be responsible for the Claims Administration with respect to claims of the Spin Co Group under Shared Policies, and Masco shall provide appropriate instructions to the applicable insurance brokers under the Shared Policies to facilitate Claims Administration by Spin Co.
-Spin Co shall provide advance notice to Masco of any such claims.]

-(c) Each party agrees to consider in good faith (but shall have no obligation to accept) any requests by the other party to provide assistance to, and cooperate with, such party or any member of its Group with respect to the Claims Administration referred to in Sections Section 4.05(a) and 4.05(b).
+- (b) From and after the Distribution Time, the TopBuild Group will be responsible for the Claims Administration with respect to claims of the TopBuild Group under Shared Policies (other than such functions of Claims Administration that are performed by the Shared Policies' insurers at the time such claims are made) to the extent permissible under Section 4.04(a), and Masco shall provide appropriate instructions to the applicable insurance brokers under the Shared Policies to facilitate Claims Administration by TopBuild. - (c) Each party agrees to consider in good faith (but shall have no obligation to accept) any requests by the other party to provide assistance to, and cooperate with, such party or any member of its Group with respect to the Claims Administration referred to in Sections Section 4.05(a) and 4.05(b).
 None of the members of either Group and their respective directors, officers, agents and employees shall have any liability, whether direct or indirect, in contract or tort or otherwise, to any Person for or in connection with the provision of such assistance or cooperation.
 All out-of-pocket expenses incurred by either party or any member of its Group in providing any such assistance or cooperation shall be reimbursed promptly by the other party or any member of its Group.

 Section 4.06.
 Insurance Premiums.
-From and after the Distribution Time, Masco will pay all premiums, taxes, assessments or similar charges (retrospectively-rated or otherwise) as required under the terms and conditions of the respective Shared Policies in respect of periods of coverage prior to the Distribution Time, whereupon Spin Co will upon the request of Masco promptly reimburse Masco for that portion of such additional premiums and other payments paid by Masco as are reasonably determined by Masco to be attributable to the Spin Co Business; provided that, prior to agreeing to pay any such premiums or other payments that would reasonably be expected to result in a requirement for Spin Co to provide reimbursement under this Section 4.06, Masco shall, to the extent reasonably practicable, provide Spin Co with prior notice and a reasonable opportunity to consult with Masco with respect thereto.
-Notwithstanding the foregoing, to the extent that Spin Co has previously paid a premium (or has been allocated a portion of a premium by Masco) or satisfied a deductible amount under a Shared Policy, Spin Co shall not be required to pay such premium pursuant to the foregoing sentence or satisfy such deductible again if Spin Co makes a claim under such Shared Policy in accordance with this Article 4.
+From and after the Distribution Time, without limiting the remainder of this Article IV in any respect, Masco will pay all premiums, taxes, assessments or similar charges (retrospectively-rated or otherwise) as required under the terms and conditions of the respective Shared Policies in respect of periods of coverage prior to the Distribution Time, whereupon TopBuild will, upon the request of Masco, promptly reimburse Masco for that portion of such additional premiums and other payments (including any payment in satisfaction of a retention or deductible) paid by Masco as are reasonably determined by Masco to be attributable to the TopBuild Business; provided that, prior to agreeing to pay any such premiums or other payments that would reasonably be expected to result in a requirement for TopBuild to provide reimbursement under this Section 4.06, Masco shall, to the extent reasonably practicable, provide TopBuild with prior notice and a reasonable opportunity to consult with Masco with respect thereto.
+Notwithstanding the foregoing, to the extent that TopBuild has previously paid a premium (or has been allocated a portion of a premium by Masco) or satisfied a deductible amount under a Shared Policy, TopBuild shall not be required to pay such premium pursuant to the foregoing sentence or satisfy such deductible again if TopBuild makes a claim under such Shared Policy in accordance with this Article 4.